 The construction of the tower started around 1200.
 The first part (aisle hall) was completed in 1248.
 The second aisle hall was probably added in 1350 and the third in 1534.
 As a result of this incremental expansion the church has three organs also.
 This explains why the tower is part of the first aisle hall, where as most catholic churches and cathedrals have the tower in the largest middle section.

 The square got its central market function in the 15th century when the city hall was built on it.
 There are many interesting buildings from the 16th, 17th and 18th century buildings on the square.
 Have a drink on one of the terraces (or at the ‘other oldest’ pub of Amersfoort) when you want to wait for the carillon to play (34).

 34. Carillon above butter market (on the Hof in front of the church)

 According to old belief the dragon hides in the 15th century fountain at the center of the square.
 Every hour the carillon plays above the old boterhal (butter market).
 The butter market looks similar to the fish market you saw earlier on this tour (7).
 The butter market was built in 1608 as a cool and dry place to to sell butter on the central market square by local farmers.

-Exactly on the hour the doors open and the green dragon appears, immediately purchased by Saint George on a white horse.
-With a few aimed blows of his sword Saint George defeats the Dragon and chases the dragon back to its hiding hole, beneath the fountain.
+Exactly on the hour the doors below the carillon open and a green dragon appears, immediately followed by Saint George on his white horse.
+With a few blows of his sword Saint George chases the dragon away.

 Walk clockwise around the square until you see Hof 9 (no 32) at the corner of Lavendelstraat.